Also known as dermal fillers, injectable fillers and soft tissue fillers

 We have a 24 hour cancellation policy for all services.
 If you need to reschedule or cancel your appointment, please give us a call at (204) 822-8077.

-There is a $50 fee for all missed appointments or cancellations with less than 24 hours notice.
+There is a $50 fee for all missed appointments with less than 24 hours notice.